Anne Marie Cussins MA.DipPsych. Registered with The United Kingdom Council of Psychotherapy (UKCP).

 My approach takes into account the many complexities and the individuality of the symptom for each person.
 A focus of my research has been women and mental health and in 2001 my article on The Role of Body Image in Women's Mental Health was published in Feminist Review.

-I have experience in working with all aspects of the couple relationship, including issues with children, sexuality and mediation for separating couples.
-One of the main sources of tension in the couple relationship is the need for the individual to be both separate and intimate.
-Psycho-analytic couple therapy sees both the conscious and unconscious aspects of each partner as a focus as well as the relationship between them.
+I have experience in working with all aspects of the couple relationship, including issues with children and mediation for separating couples.
+One of the main sources of tension in the couple relationship is the need for each partner to be both separate and intimate.
+Psycho-analytic couple therapy sees both the conscious and unconscious aspects of each partner as a focus as well as the relationship between the couple.

 - Trained at The Post-Adoption Centre to work with issues in this area

 - Teaching and Supervision at The Institute of Psychotherapy and Social Studies and The New School of Psychotherapy and Counselling

 - Staff group facilitator for social services

 - Short-term counselling for a number of Employee Assistance Programmes

 Areas of Specialism

 - Psychosomatic problems including acute and chronic anxiety and depression